vocdoni/developer-portal/docs/sdk/tutorial.md

 };
 ~~~

-Now that we have a client connected to the `STG` environment, we need to register its wallet to the blockchain with [createAccount](/sdk/reference/VocdoniSDKClient#createAccount).
+Now that we have a client connected to the `STG` environment, we need to register its wallet to the blockchain with [createAccount()](/sdk/reference/VocdoniSDKClient#createAccount).
 Parameters here are optional, but let's define a name and description.

 > An `Account` can represent an organization hosting a voting process.
 There are many [parameters](link-todo) we can optionally add, like `logo` or even arbitrary `meta`.
 This can all be displayed on a custom frontend implementation.
+Using `createAccount()` on an account that already exists will fetch the account info from the blockchain.

 **src/account.ts**
 ~~~ts